LeeseTheFox/YouTubeBot/README.md

 - **Monitor usage** - the bot can download large files that consume bandwidth
 - **Regular updates** - keep yt-dlp updated for best compatibility
 - **Cookie security** - protect your `cookies.txt` file as it contains login session data
-- **Session isolation** - use dedicated incognito cookies to prevent conflicts with regular browsing

-## 📝 License

-This project is for educational purposes.
-Respect YouTube's Terms of Service and copyright laws.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## 📞 Support

-If you encounter issues:
-1. Check the troubleshooting section above
-2. Review the logs for error messages
-3. Ensure all dependencies are installed correctly
-4. Verify your configuration in `.env`

 ---